El-Sy/one-time-cron-example/README.md

 ![Screenshot 2023-02-24 at 9 41 12 PM](https://user-images.githubusercontent.com/23375702/221194781-5252e29c-ba00-4135-ab0f-ab70b1745372.png)

 ### To Enhance
 1. Put them in a queue.
+Check if there is a specific enqueue dequeue module for Nestjs.
 Only execute one dynamic cron at a time.
 When executed, set the next time to be executed.
 2. Each cron to tack a pool of tasks that is within the time range (e.g. 5-10 mins before and after)
 3. Periodic check of current crons and clean up
 4. Stresss test up to 9000 cron tasks.
 Some say it is possible to hit such a number